Endogenous Labour Flow Networks: Shock experiments

 For a shock impacting positions in $n$ industries the methods described in \autoref{figure:shockschematic} are applied to each industry individually.
-For example, we do not pool unique values for region and occupation across industries when performing a positional shock).
+For example, we do not pool unique values for region and occupation across industries when applying a positional shock.
 If a shock impacts wages, the actual change in mean wage will vary for positions within the industry according to their associated region and occupation.
-This is because each set of positions (defined according to their region, occupation, industry characteristics) has an associated mean and standard deviation for wage.
+This is because each set of positions (defined according to their region, occupation, and industry) has an associated mean and standard deviation for wage.

-In all shock scenarios, the impact on the network structure is determined by comparing the set of edges present in the unshocked network ($A$) to the set of edges present in the shocked network ($B$).
-We compare the vectors of flow densities associated with these edge sets ($d^A$, $d^B$ resp.) using the weighted Jaccard difference, given by
+In all shock scenarios, the impact of the shock on the LFN structure is determined by comparing the edges in the unshocked network ($A$) to the edges in the shocked network ($B$).
+We compare the vectors of flow densities associated with these edges ($d^A$, $d^B$ respectively) using the weighted Jaccard distance, given by

 where $N$ is the total number of flows.
-This weighted metric allows us to go beyond a consideration of the presence/absence of flows (as would be captured by an unweighted Jaccard distance) to understand how densities are redistributed under a shock.
-We also examine the extent to which shocks impact the average clustering coefficient -- which we interpret as the extent to which flows are localised -- for shocked and unshocked networks.
+This weighted metric allows us to move beyond a consideration of the presence/absence of flows (as would be captured by the unweighted Jaccard distance) to understand how densities are redistributed under a shock.
+We also examine how shocks impact the average clustering coefficient--which we interpret as the extent to which flows are localised--for shocked and unshocked networks.
 We limit ourselves to considering these features in order to focus on aspects of the network structure that have intuitive real-world interpretations.

 Finally, we examine shock impacts at the level of individual flows (e.g. job-to-job transitions from region $i$ to $j$).
 We consider whether the distribution of differences in flow densities between shocked and unshocked networks differs significantly (according to a two-sided Mann-Whitney U test at a 5\% significance level) from the distribution of differences in flow densities between two sets of unshocked networks.
-In other words, do the flow densities under a simulation including a shock differ significantly from those under a simulation without a shock, while we account for the natural variation in flow density from model?
+In other words, do the flow densities under a simulation including a shock differ significantly from those under a simulation without a shock, if we account for the natural variation in flow density due to the stochastic nature of the model?
 By focusing on flows where the density does differ significantly, we can understand how shocks re-distribute job-to-job transitions across the LFNs.

 \counterwithin{figure}{section} \counterwithin{table}{section}